gottacatchenall/ms_map_territory_sdm/manuscript.md

 > ET Jaynes

 > I would warn you that I do not attribute to nature either beauty or deformity, order or confusion.
-Only in relation to our imagination can things be called beautiful or ugly, well-ordered or confused.
+Only in relation to our imagination can things be called beautiful or ugly, well-ordered or confused
 >
-> Baruch Spinoza
+> a common misquote attributed to Baruch Spinoza, assembled from
+> translated pieces of Ethics Part I.

 Species do not have distributions.
 This may seem a radical claim, given the rise